 Internet of Things Attack Shines Spotlight on Insurance Coverage Issues

 Baby monitors.
 Home routers.
 Digital video recorders.
-These were among the devices used to overload an internet infrastructure company in an unprecedented distributed denial of service (DDoS) attack that brought down several popular websites last week (October 21).
+These were among the devices used to overload an internet infrastructure company.
+This unprecedented distributed denial of service (DDoS) attack brought down several popular websites on 21 October in the US and Europe.
 The use of simple devices connected to the Internet of Things (IoT) marks a turning point for cyber-attacks, which continue to grow in sophistication and virulence.

 Such events raise many risk management questions for communications, media, and technology companies – indeed all companies – in a number of areas, including how insurance will respond.

 One insurable risk that companies need to understand in such situations involves contingent business interruption (CBI).
 Manipulating devices to conduct the recent DDoS attack undoubtedly interrupted business and caused revenue loss for some companies, highlighting the need to understand what CBI covers.

 Losses from such attacks could affect several insurance lines, including cyber, property, and casualty.
 How business interruption and CBI losses are covered will largely depend on your insurance programme structure.